raeesahmed7280/Google_Maps_Lead_Scraper_Python/README.md

 examples/dentist_in_saskatoon.xlsx

 📁 Folder Structure
-Google_Maps_Lead_Scraper.py   → main scraper script
+- `Google_Maps_Lead_Scraper.py`   → main scraper script
-requirements.txt               → dependencies
+- `requirements.txt`               → dependencies
-examples/dentist_in_saskatoon.xlsx → sample output
+- `examples/dentist_in_saskatoon.xlsx` → sample output
-docs/                          → screenshots folder LICENSE                        → MIT License
+- `docs/`                          → screenshots folder
+- `LICENSE`                        → MIT License
-README.md                      → documentation
+- `README.md`                      → documentation

-⚠️ Notes

-Google’s layout changes frequently; small updates may be needed.

-Some listings may lack emails or full info.

-webdriver-manager automatically installs the correct ChromeDriver.
+⚠️Notes, Limitations, and Tips

+- Result counts can vary.
+Google Maps does not guarantee a fixed number of listings for a query; duplicates or hidden listings can reduce totals.
+- Google frequently changes page structure.
+This scraper uses multiple fallbacks, but updates may be required over time.
+- Email extraction is best-effort by scanning the listed website; not all businesses list an email.
+- If Chrome or ChromeDriver versions change, webdriver-manager will fetch a compatible driver automatically.
+- If you see intermittent timeouts, increase `--slow` (e.g., 3 → 5 or 7).
-Use responsibly and comply with Google’s Terms of Service.
+- Use responsibly and comply with the terms of the services you access.

 🧾 License